angelalonso/minikube/notminikube/README.md

 -- This will take ~20 minutes to finish, then all masters will be ready in about 2 minutes vagrant ssh master1 kubectl get no
+# Correct podCIDR for the new masters:
+kubectl edit no master2
+-- Modify and add the following:
+spec:
+  externalID: master2
+  podCIDR: 10.30.0.0/24
+  taints:
+    - effect: NoSchedule
+      key: node-role.kubernetes.io/master
+-- repeat for master3

 ## TODO:
-Mirror the cluster one gets from kops (k8s version?)
+Automate Masters joining properly (no kubectl edit no needed) Mirror the cluster one gets from kops (k8s version?)
 Add different addons at a given version (calico 3.2?)